paulmackinlay/state-machine/docs/08-service.md

 _getAppContext_ method that provides access to the context of the app.

-The [AppContext](../src/main/java/com/webotech/statemachine/service/api/AppContext.java) is used to store the app level state, it has the app name, the arguments used to start the app (analogous to the args in a main method) and the list of [Subsystems](../src/main/java/com/webotech/statemachine/service/api/Subsystem.java) that are used to build the app's business logic.
+The [AppContext](../src/main/java/com/webotech/statemachine/service/api/AppContext.java) is used to store the app level state.
+It has the app name, the thead name of the app state machine (useful to identify the thead in logs), the arguments used to start the app (analogous to the args in a main method) and the list of [Subsystems](../src/main/java/com/webotech/statemachine/service/api/Subsystem.java) that are used to build the app's business logic.